-After quickly coming to realization that I needed to make money, I got a job at Guitar Center.
+After coming to realization that I needed to make money, I got a job at Guitar Center.
 This also helped me meet more people and expand my network.
-I’d work at GC during the day, and then be at Bangladesh’s or Justin’s studio until 3 or 4am everyday.
-One day at GC, I was introduced to some guys in an electronic band called Elemental Harmonics.
-I ended up becoming their live sound engineer and went on tour with them 3 or 4 times, playing mostly small-medium sized venues, all across the nation.
-This is essentially how I learned live sound.
+I’d work at GC during the day, and then be at Bangladesh’s or Justin’s studio until 3am everyday.
+One day at Guitar Center, I was introduced to some guys in an electronic band called Elemental Harmonics.
+I ended up becoming their live sound engineer and went on tour with them three or four times, playing mostly small-medium sized venues across the country; that’s is essentially how I learned live sound.
 They used a combination of live instruments, drums, bass, guitar, keys, and percussion, as well as hardware synthesizers and soft synths from Reason, Ableton, and Native Instruments.
-This made it a very complicated first experience for me as a live engineer, especially because they’d change patches every song.
+This made it a very complicated first experience for me as a live engineer, especially because they’d change synth patches after every song.
 Sometimes the band would even have to scale back a bit because the venue wouldn’t have enough inputs for all the equipment.
 When I got done touring with them, I started working at a club in Atlanta, called Smith’s Olde Bar.
-It has one of the best sound systems for a venue its size, in Atlanta.
-The sound is consistent and the gear is good.
-The engineers take their job seriously and are very skilled.
-Learning from them, primarily two guys named Dylan and Jason, I was able to fine-tune my live sound skills even more.
+It has one of the best sound systems for a venue of its size in Atlanta.
+Also, the engineers, primarily two guys named Dylan and Jason, took their job seriously and were very skilled.
+Learning from them, I was able to fine-tune my live sound skills even more.
 But through all those experiences, I discovered that live sound wasn’t something that I wanted to do as a full-time gig.
 That’s when, through the recommendation of several friends, I got an internship at Tree Sound Studios.

 I worked at Tree Sound for approximately four and a half years, moving through the ranks to become a Lead Engineer.
 I got a lot of experience during that time, since the studio was equipped to accommodate recording and mixing for any genre of music.
 We worked on everything from funk and jazz, to bluegrass and Latin music, not to mention a plethora of rock, pop, hip-hop, and r&b.
-Some of the biggest records in the world were done there, and many of the local legends and Grammy winners came to record there.
+Some of the biggest records in the world were done there, and many local legends and Grammy-winners came to record there.
 It was through working with those players, combined with the talented senior engineers that I interned under, that I was able to learn what a truly “good” sound really was, and how it was attained.
 These are skills that helped me a lot when I was working with younger or less experienced players.
-Let’s take drums for instance: an inexperienced drummer might think that tuning the drums is achieved by cranking the drum’s lugs as tight as they can go and shoving a pillow in the kick drum.
-As a result, they will sound dead or hollow.
+Let’s take drums for instance: an inexperienced drummer might think that good drum tuning meanings cranking the drum’s lugs as tight as they can go and shoving a pillow in the kick drum.
+But that only makes the drum sound dead or hollow.
 As the engineer, if I rush to set up the mics before listening to how the kit sounds in the room, I might drive myself crazy wondering whether the drummer is hitting the drums wrong, or if my mic placement and EQ settings are wrong, when in truth it’s neither.
 The problem is with the tuning of the drum kit itself.

-It was through working sessions with people like Little John Roberts, YonRico Scott, Chris Dave, JFly, Sonny Emory and other great drummers, combined with learning from excellent engineers like Dan Hannon, Sam Thomas, John Holmes, Wyatt Oates, Zach Odom, and Kenneth Mount, I was able to learn to hear and reproduce the true sound of a drum.
-Now, when a less experienced drummer comes to the studio, I can usually hear right away if something is wrong, and help them with that, before recording, to ensure the best possible sound for their record.
+It was through doing sessions with people like Little John Roberts, Yonrico Scott, Chris Dave, JFly, Sonny Emory and other great drummers, combined with learning from excellent engineers like Dan Hannon, Sam Thomas, John Holmes, Wyatt Oates, Zach Odom, and Kenneth Mount, that I was able to learn to hear and reproduce the true sound of a drum kit.
+Now, when a less experienced drummer comes to the studio, I can usually hear right away if something is wrong, and help them with that before recording, to ensure the best possible sound for their record.
 The same thing goes for bass/guitar intonations, and amp settings.
 You learn about all that stuff from working with the great players, and learning from great engineers.

 Cool stuff.
 Seeing as you’ve worked both in the freelance and studio environment, can you give me some insight into the advantages and disadvantages of both, and which you prefer?

-At this point in my career, I prefer working as a freelance engineer because I have the freedom to work at any studio with any clients, at any time.
-That isn’t always an option when you are employed directly by a studio.
-Sometimes the down-side of freelancing is finishing a project and waiting for the phone to ring for the next gig.
-The benefit of working for big studio means that you often get called first to do a wide array of big gigs that the studio attracts, and you have access to lots of great resources, which you don’t always have as a freelancer.
+At this point in my career, I prefer working as a freelance engineer because I have the option to work at any studio with any client.
+That isn’t always possible when you’re employed directly by a studio.
+But the down-side of freelancing is that when you finish a project, you have to wait for the phone to ring for the next gig.
+The benefit of working for a big studio is that you often get called to do a wide array of big gigs, and you have access to lots of great resources, which you don’t always have as a freelancer.

-You’ve amassed quite a lot o credits as tracking engineer and assistant engineer.
+You’ve amassed quite a lot of credits as a tracking engineer and assistant engineer.
 Can you tell me a bit about those positions on a project?

 I get what you mean.
 And touching on big-name clients like Usher, how do you find working with such people compares to sessions with smaller names or no-name artists that are just starting off?

-Much of the working conditions have to do with that fact that working in music is considered a “fun” job, and the studio has become, socially, a “cool” place to be.
-Many of the bigger artists tend to come in, do their work, and then leave.
-This is because they have so many other obligations to tend to, including guest appearances, philanthropy, and not to mention their personal lives.
-Tech N9ne and Usher are some of the hardest working people I’ve ever met.
+Many of the bigger artists are every efficient in their time management; they tend to come in, do their work, and then leave.
+They have so many other obligations to tend to, including guest appearances, philanthropy, and not to mention their personal lives.
+Tech N9ne and Usher are some of the hardest-working people I’ve ever met.
 They know what success is, what it takes to get there, and realize the work that it takes to maintain it.

-Moving down the ladder from there, you might work with an artist who hasn’t blown up yet, but is in the process.
-Sometimes, not every time, the expectation of success, ego, and inflated entourage masks the fact that they need to actually be productive in their studio sessions.
-Their time management gets a bit out of whack, there are too many distractions around, so their productivity tends to suffer.
-I think of it as a phase, and eventually will probably get better when they get too busy to waste time.
+Moving down the ladder, you might work with an artist who hasn’t blown up yet, but is in the process.
+Sometimes the expectation of success, ego, and an inflated entourage masks the fact that they actually need to be productive in their studio sessions.
+Their time management gets a bit out of whack, and there are too many distractions around, so their productivity tends to suffer.
+I think of it as a phase that’ll pass once they get too busy too be able to waste time.

-Then you get to the indie artists who pay for everything themselves and write all of their music themselves.
-Many of them don’t have the great budgets to pay their engineer full rate, so you have to choose those projects wisely, and do it for the love of the music.
-Some of them just want to hang out in the studio because they see their idols doing it, and want to be “cool” on social media, in turn, wasting the engineer’s time as well as their own.
+Then you get to the indie artists who pay for everything themselves and write all of their music.
+Many of them don’t have the budget to pay their engineer full rates, so they have to choose those their projects wisely.
+But some of them just want to hang out in the studio because they see their idols doing it, and want to be “cool” on social media, which in turn wastes the engineer’s time, as well as their own.
 But others are very serious and know every part of the song before they come into the studio.
-They want their money and time going towards producing the best possible product.
 As an engineer, you don’t even have time to go to the bathroom when you’re working with them because everything goes so fast.
 They are the ones that usually end up successful.

 I’ve heard that your favorite piece of recording gear is an amp.
-What’s been the most creative ways you’ve used an amp in your work?
+What’s been the most creative way that you’ve used an amp in your work?

 Live vocal tracking.
 I was tracking a full band, cutting everything live to tape, and I had an Orange Rockerverb combo amp that I put in a isolation booth.
-I routed the singer’s dry vocal from his SM7, out a send, to the amp, which was mic’d up with an sm57.
-It produces a great distorted vocal sound.
-Once, I used a Goodsell amp, which are my favorite amps on the market, to reamp a weak sounding synth electric guitar.
-It brought a whole new life to the song.
+I routed the singer’s dry vocal from his SM7 to the amp, which was mic’d up with an SM57.
+It produced a great distorted vocal sound.
+Once, I used a Goodsell amp, which are my favorite amps on the market, to re-amp a weak-sounding synth electric guitar; it brought a whole new life to the song.
 I also used the Goodsell on a Farfisa transistor organ.
-The player tweaked the organ and we tweaked the amp until the combination made an incredible mashup of twisting metal transistor sounds.
+The player tweaked the organ whilst I tweaked the amp until the combination made an incredible mashup of twisting metal transistor sounds.
 That was one of my favorites.